-By Sarah Hackett – Student on placement at The Eaves
+By Sarah Hackett, Student on Placement at The Eaves

 The arrival of a new baby is a major life event for any family.
 It can be joyful, exciting, overwhelming and challenging all at once.
-In addition to the expected ups and downs connected with becoming a parent, many people experience mental health problems, too.
+In addition to the expected ups and downs connected with becoming a parent, many people experience mental health issues, too.